VipulSingh101/Stress-Strain-Extensometer-Sensor/README.md

 The developed stress-strain extensometer sensor, coupled with video capture and Zeiss Quality Suite software, successfully provided accurate and comprehensive measurements of stress and strain in a dog bone-shaped specimen.
 This system is valuable for materials testing, providing both quantitative and qualitative insights into material behavior under stress.

-Future Work:

-Sensor Optimization: Further development could focus on enhancing the sensor’s sensitivity and range for a broader range of materials.
-Software Integration: Exploring additional software features for more advanced data analysis and visualization.
-References:

-Technical specifications and calibration procedures for the extensometer sensor.
-Details on the Zeiss Quality Suite software and its applications in materials testing.
-Relevant literature on stress-strain testing methods and standards.

-Appendices:

-Appendix A: Calibration data and procedures.
-Appendix B: Video snapshots and deformation analysis.
-Appendix C: Stress-strain curves and analysis results.
-This project successfully demonstrates the application of an extensometer sensor in conjunction with advanced software and video analysis for detailed material testing and characterization.